flowkey/swift-android-toolchain/README.md

 # swift-android-toolchain

-Build Swift for Android from Mac and Linux
+Build Swift for Android from Mac

 ## Installation